 Evaluate your apps

-And there’s hope for Android users who wish they could reverse download some of the apps pre-installed by Google or their wireless carrier.
-You may not be able to uninstall those, but for newer Android devices you can at least “disable” them and covet the storage space they’ve taken up.
-Simply select the item, tap Uninstall Updates, then tap Disable.
+For Android users who wish they could remove some of the apps pre-installed by Google or their wireless carrier, you’re in luck.
+You may not be able to uninstall those, but for newer Android devices, you can at least “disable” them and reclaim the storage space they’ve taken up.
+Simply long press the app icon in the apps menu and choose Disable from the pop-up window.

-If you’re still not comfortable with the available storage on your smartphone, check out your photo and video albums.
-While getting rid of a dozen photos of a bowl of corn chowder helps, the more videos you can get rid of, the better.
-Video files are gi-normous.
+If you’re still in need of additional storage wiggle room, check out your photo and video albums.
+Deleting duplicate photos will be a huge help – and you’re likely to have a lot, since it typically takes 10+ tries to get that perfect selfie.
+But the biggest space saver will be deleting video files.
+Video files tend to be huge, so the more you can get rid of, the better.
 Post them on social media or a cloud storage account, or save them to your home computer before deleting them from your smartphone.
-You can also consider enabling automatic uploading from your camera roll to Dropbox or directly to your SD card, which you can change out at your leisure (although, these are becoming less common on newer devices).
+You should also consider enabling automatic uploading from your camera roll to Dropbox or another cloud storage solution – check out our easy guide to backing up your phone photos.

 Delete old text messages and voicemail

 You’d be surprised at how much space old text messages and voicemail take up on your device.
-Sure, there are certain exchanges you keep for the sake of cherished memories, but the photos of your kids you sent to your mother over the holidays two years ago probably don’t make a good use of storage space on your phone.
+Sure, there are certain exchanges you keep for the sake of cherished memories, but the photos of your dogs in their Halloween costumes you sent to your spouse two years ago probably aren’t the best use of storage space on your phone.
 Take a few minutes to go through these and delete where necessary.

 Clear your cache

-The longer you use your phone, the more extraneous information will be stored on it.
-On an Android phone, clear the cache for a specific app in “Manage My Applications.”
+The longer you use your phone, the more non-essential information will be stored on it.
+On an Android phone, clear the cache for a specific app in your device’s Settings.
 On an iPhone, click on any app listed under “Usage” to see whether there is extra data that can be deleted.

 Lastly, take the relatively minor measure of clearing your internet browsing history, deleting outdated or unwanted contacts, old notes, and text messaging conversations.